Duby0112/BiTouch/README.md

 # BiTouch
-Main codes for the work to be appeared in MobiCom'22
+Main codes for our work to be appeared in MobiCom'22

 We are sorting out the core codes and they are coming soon...